Chronic inflammatory demyelinating polyradiculoneuropathy

-The author reports on the entity known as pure autonomic failure.
-The author details the clinical features, pathogenesis and pathophysiology, and the often times difficult differential diagnosis.
-In addition, the author sheds light on developments including predictive factors for phenotype conversion of patients with an earlier diagnosis of pure autonomic failure and more sinister diagnoses like multiple system atrophy or dementia with Lewy bodies.
+In this article, the author reports on the entity known as pure autonomic failure.
+The author details the clinical features, pathogenesis and pathophysiology, and the oftentimes difficult differential diagnosis.
+In addition, the author sheds light on developments, including predictive factors for phenotype conversion of patients with an earlier diagnosis of pure autonomic failure and more sinister diagnoses like multiple system atrophy or dementia with Lewy bodies.

-• Careful history taking, physical exam, and meticulous workup are needed to exclude other similar differential diagnoses.
+• Careful history taking, physical examination, and meticulous workup are needed to exclude other similar differential diagnoses.

-• More sinister synucleinopathies, like multiple system atrophy, often start with a similar clinical picture to pure autonomic failure.
+• More sinister synucleinopathies, notably multiple system atrophy, often start with a similar clinical picture to pure autonomic failure.

 • Specific attention should be directed toward some of the clinical features that were found to predict future development of multiple system atrophy or dementia with Lewy bodies in cases that are diagnosed initially with pure autonomic failure.